What Makes A Quality Promo Video

 - Your promo video should not violate Udemy's community guidelines and must be within Udemy's audio and video standards.

-If you want to know how to upload your promo video to your course click, here
+If you need to learn how to upload your promo video please click here.